Indigenous People's Day

 Unfortunately, these “People of the Dawn” fell victim to the various plagues contracted by their contact with the Europeans.
 It wasn’t shot and shell that led to their demise.
 It was a variety of pathogens that laid waste to a people who had thrived in the Saco River valley for literally thousands of years.
 Their legacy is an important part of our own cultural composition.
 Let us not ever forget this!

-Further readings by George Folsom, Jacque Downs, Charles Butler, Margaret Alley, and Emma Bouthillette will aid the reader in discovering evidence of the value and strength contained within our own Native American Heritage in Biddeford.
+Further readings by George Folsom, Jacques Downs, Charles Butler, Margaret Alley, and Emma Bouthillette will aid the reader in discovering evidence of the value and strength contained within our own Native American Heritage in Biddeford.